 Finally, longitudinal research is needed to explore within and between individual variability in sleep parameters over time in individuals with SMS in relation to individual characteristics.
-This is particularly important in rare syndromes such as SMS, to maximise the use of individual data and harness the strength of small-N designs in order to consider change over time [].
-Age-related changes to TST in typical development appear to be moderated by intra-person variability in environmental factors such as school timing and biological circadian phase delay [].
-Therefore, poor sleep in SMS may also be influenced by other factors, such as the child's behaviour, sleep environment and other aspects of their sleep hygiene [].
-The phenotypic facial features of individuals with SMS may also predispose them to sleep disordered breathing [], which may become more or less difficult as facial characteristics mature with age [].
-Importantly, individuals with SMS show a phenotypic preference for caregiver attention [] which may lead to multiple interactions with caregivers during the night [].
-Over time, these interactions can serve to unintentionally reinforce the child's signalling behaviour at waking through the process of operant reinforcement, thus prolonging poor sleep [].
-Additionally, SMS is associated with painful health conditions including constipation, reflux and otitis media which can become chronic [].
-These conditions have been associated with poor sleep in TD individuals [] and chronic pain more broadly is a known correlate of poor sleep in TD children [].
-As our previous work demonstrates, these night-time interactions and painful health conditions may be partly responsible for acute poor sleep in SMS [].
-However, longitudinal research is needed to explore the relationship of child behaviour, pain, and sleep hygiene to long-term poor sleep.
+This is particularly important in rare syndromes such as SMS, to maximize the use of individual data and harness the strength of small-N designs in order to consider change over time [33].
+Age-related changes to TST in typical development appear to be moderated by intra-person variability in environmental factors such as school timing and biological circadian phase delay [34, 35].
+Therefore, poor sleep in SMS may also be influenced by other factors, such as the child's behavior, sleep environment, and other aspects of their sleep hygiene [4, 16, 36].
+The phenotypic facial features of individuals with SMS may also predispose them to sleep disordered breathing [16], which may become more or less difficult as facial characteristics mature with age [37].
+Importantly, individuals with SMS show a phenotypic preference for caregiver attention [3], which may lead to multiple interactions with caregivers during the night [5, 38].
+Over time, these interactions can serve to unintentionally reinforce the child's signaling behavior at waking through the process of operant reinforcement, thus prolonging poor sleep [39].
+In addition, SMS is associated with painful health conditions including constipation, reflux, and otitis media which can become chronic [18].
+These conditions have been associated with poor sleep in TD individuals [40] and chronic pain more broadly is a known correlate of poor sleep in TD children [41].
+As our previous work demonstrates, these nighttime interactions and painful health conditions may be partly responsible for acute poor sleep in SMS [42].
+However, longitudinal research is needed to explore the relationship of child behavior, pain, and sleep hygiene to long-term poor sleep.

 In summary, cross-sectional studies using subjective data collection methods indicate likely persistence of poor sleep in SMS.
 There is a need for a prospective longitudinal design to evaluate change in sleep parameters over time in this high-risk group, using objective assessment of sleep.
-Additionally, TD children demonstrate age-related changes in TST and sleep consolidation over time, thus longitudinal changes in these parameters in SMS must be considered in comparison to a TD contrast group to determine whether sleep trajectories are delayed and/or divergent.
-In this study we conduct a longitudinal follow-up of the cohort described by Trickett et al. (2019) [] to delineate the developmental trajectory of poor sleep in individuals with SMS using objective measures and contrast the trajectory of change with that of TD children.
+In addition, TD children demonstrate age-related changes in TST and sleep consolidation over time, thus longitudinal changes in these parameters in SMS must be considered in comparison to a TD contrast group to determine whether sleep trajectories are delayed and/or divergent.
+In this study, we conduct a longitudinal follow-up of the cohort described by Trickett et al. [4] to delineate the developmental trajectory of poor sleep in individuals with SMS using objective measures and contrast the trajectory of change with that of TD children.
 The aims are:

-i) To compare specific actigraphy-defined sleep parameters at Time 1 ( $T^1$ ) and Time 2 ( $T^2$ , three years later) in each group to determine the trajectory of objective sleep parameters in SMS compared to a community sample of age-matched TD controls and determine whether they are delayed and/or divergent in individuals SMS.

-- ii) To compare caregiver reported sleep questionnaire scores at $T^1$ and $T^2$ in both groups to describe the trajectory of subjectively reported sleep disorders in SMS and compare the trajectory to that of TD peers. - To explore individual profiles of change in sleep parameters over time, in relation to chronological and developmental age-expected changes in sleep and reliable change in caregiver-reported sleep disorders, overactivity and impulsivity, pain, sleep hygiene and adaptive functioning.
+- A) To compare specific actigraphy-defined sleep parameters at Time 1 (T1) and Time 2 (T2, 3 years later) in each group to determine the trajectory of objective sleep parameters in SMS, compared to a community sample of age-matched TD controls, and determine whether they are delayed and/ or divergent in individuals SMS. - B) To compare caregiver-reported sleep questionnaire scores at T1 and T2 in both groups to describe the trajectory of subjectively reported sleep disorders in SMS and compare the trajectory to that of TD peers. - C) To explore individual profiles of change in sleep parameters over time, in relation to chronological and developmental age-expected changes in sleep and reliable change in caregiver-reported sleep disorders, overactivity and impulsivity, pain, sleep hygiene, and adaptive functioning.

-Methods

-Participants
+Methods Participants